 Baker said the Cherokee National Treasures preserve and advance critical elements of tribal culture.

 “We will always honor these men and women because they ensure unique Cherokee knowledge is conserved for future generations,” he said.
 “Mike and Jesse absolutely deserve this special honor, along with our deepest respect for their expertise in their respective art disciplines.”
+Other Cherokee Awards

-Cherokee Nation officials also honored the following tribal citizens and organizations that made significant contributions for statesmanship, patriotism, community leadership and devotion to the tribe:
+Cherokee Nation officials also honored the following tribal citizens and organizations that made significant contributions for statesmanship, patriotism, community leadership and devotion to the tribe: Statesman Award

 • Julie Eddy Rokala